nathanleclaire/blog/content/post/the-metrics-clock-insights-into-the-production-paradigm.markdown

 ---
-title: "The Metrics Clock: Insights Into the Production Paradigm"
+title: Improving Observability and AIOps with Smarter Sampling
 layout: post
 date: 2021-08-27T06:02:16.043Z
 categories:
   - programming
 ---
-López de Prado has a paper, [The Volume Clock](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2034858), where he talks about sampling bars based not on the mere ticking of the clock, but rather when information actually arrives to the market, for instance when enough dollars or shares have changed hands.
+In the field of financial machine learning, López de Prado has a paper, [The Volume Clock](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2034858), where he talks about sampling observations for model training based not on the mere ticking of the clock, but rather when information actually arrives to the market.
+For instance, bars might be generated when enough dollars or shares have changed hands instead of every N units of time.

 I submit that a similar operation could be applied in DevOps to make sampling smarter and potentially to obtain better results in machine learning use cases for operational telemetry ("[AIOps](https://www.gartner.com/smarterwithgartner/how-to-get-started-with-aiops/)", if you will).

 ## Better Bars